 The Danger

-Wisdom teeth developing under the gums often do not have room to move into a usable position and frequently grow at an angle.
-As the roots develop, they extend deeper into the jaw and closer to the nerve that supplies feeling to the front lip and can impinge on this nerve.
+Wisdom teeth developing under the gums are often too cramped to move into a usable position and frequently grow at an angle.
+As the roots develop, they extend deeper, closer to the nerve.
+This impinges the nerve that supplies feeling to the front lip.
 Once these teeth are fully formed, they often cause problems such as crowding, decay, periodontal disease, form cysts, or damage to adjacent teeth.
 Removing these teeth at the point they become a problem, and once they have fully formed, the chance of the nerve being damaged increases.

 What to Do Instead